gokulpulikkal/PositionIndicatorRoku/README.md

 ### 💻 Usage

-1. copy the position indicator folder and its files to your components directory
+1. copy the PositionIndicator folder and its files to your components directory
-2. Use PositionIndicator component where you need to show the view
+2. Add PositionIndicator component where you need to show the view
 3. set necessary fields of the PositionIndicator component.

 ## 🌟 Fields